 The UNCRC which India ratified in 1992 and for which a nationwide social audit is being done in which (HRF is a member) protects several rights of children.
-Our position is that the Indian Constitution has a bundle of rights which protects children including Article 24,14, 21, 21A, 19, 23 of the Fundamental Rights Chapter read together with Article 38(2), 39 (e) and (f), 43, 45, 46, 47 of the chapter on Directive Principles.
+Our position is that the Indian Constitution has a bundle of rights that protects children including Article 24,14, 21, 21A, 19, 23 of the Fundamental Rights Chapter read together with Article 38(2), 39 (e) and (f), 43, 45, 46, 47 of the chapter on Directive Principles.
 The state in India both at the national level and regional level has failed in a major way to enforce these rights.

 Advanced Training for Child Rights Defenders: Monitoring state mechanisms Institute of Human Rights Advocacy and Research conducted a one day “Advanced Training for Child Rights Defenders: Monitoring State Mechanisms” on 2...Read More

 1 Introduction Ensuring education for all children up to 18 years helps prevents child specific violations such as child labour,...Read More

 Summary of the Tragic Incident: Sivaram a 6 year old boy was studying 1st standard in Kathiravan Matriculation Higher Secondary...Read More

 Introduction: On 14th November, 2014 11 new born babies died in the neonatal intensive care unit of Government Dharmapuri Medical...Read More

 Short Description: On 14-02-2014 night, Thenmozhi (name changed) daughter of Paramasivam was abducted from the house.
 Next day Mr. Paramasivam...Read More